-- Truth Be Told Quotes

 Does their win, by default, make you a loser?
 Of course not.

 At a minimum, you’re denying yourself a lot of opportunities to share in some joy.
 Think about it… if you’re only happy at your own success, you only get to be joyful when you do something great.
 But if you share your sister’s, best friends’, colleagues’ joy when they do well, you get joy to infinity.
-And I mean, she is making you all those cute cat-hair scarves.

 This quote can help teens become more self aware about what influences their emotions.
 It’s natural to feel a pang of jealousy when someone else has a success.
 It’s necessary to have some healthy competition to drive people to achieve greater accomplishments.
 But sometimes, that jealousy or competitiveness can be unhealthy.
 One person's success does not have to mean someone else’s failure.
 And more than one person can feel joy for the same accomplishment.